dbentler/personalwebsite/README.md

 The website is currently hosted on the Google App Engine, which is linked to this repository to automatically update whenever a new push to main is created.

-Local development currently takes place on my PC, with changes being pushed when features are complete.
-These are currently whenever a new HTML5 page is ready, or whenever a major backend change happens.
+Local development currently takes place on the websiteDev branch.
+You can preview new features by downloading it and running it locally, but I can't gurantee it'll look pretty.

 ## Versioning
 Versioning follows the following format: